 3. Listen to what the affair meant to your partner.

-Just as your partner needs to see what the cheating did to you, you’ll need to know what it meant to him.
+Just as you need your partner to see what the cheating did to you, you’ll also need to know what it meant to her.

 Was it love?
 Is he better in bed than I am?
 Does it mean I’m not enough?
 What did this person give you that I could not?